Neuro-Behavioral Therapy near Chicago, IL

 Please find a description of the EEG-based assessment and the forms to fill prior to your visit for the assessment below:

-After the EEG-based assessment is done, a neurobehavioral intervention plan can be developed based on the assessment results.
+After the EEG-based assessment is completed, a neurobehavioral intervention plan can be developed based on the assessment results.

 Modern neurobehavioral interventions include a large variety of advanced, equipment-based techniques.